domaframework/doma/docs/query/insert.rst

 Unique constraint violation
 ===========================

-``UniqueConstraintException`` is thrown regardless with or without using sql file if unique constraint violation is occured.
+``UniqueConstraintException`` is thrown regardless with or without using sql file if unique constraint violation is occurred.

 Query timeout
 ==================